shotgunsoftware/tk-multi-publish2/docs/index.rst

 is processed and publish items are collected for display in the Publish app's interface.
 These items represent what the artists may want to track in Shotgun and/or share with other artists by way of publishing.
-Similarly, as files are dragged/dropped onto the publish UI, they are processed and collected as publish items.
+Similarly, as files are dragged and dropped onto the publish UI, they are processed and collected as publish items.
 This item collection behavior is defined by the app's collector hook and can be taken over or modified by studios to customize what data should be tracked in Shotgun and how it should be shared between artists.